 How to participate

 UPDATE: Based on residents' feedback, we’ve revised the container requirements for the new curbside food waste collection program.
-Containers may range in size from 20 to 35 gallons.
+Containers may range in size from 20 to 35 gallons and be upright like trash cans, not horizontal like recycling bins.

 Residents must have an annual yard waste sticker and supply their own container (20 to 35 gallons) that has a tight-fitting lid.
 A sticker is needed for each container and must weigh less than 50 lbs.